285sopes2usac/USAX/docs/testing.md

 output comparisons like in the case of [output comparison testing], but we can also define tests that just search for a series of words in the output and, based on that, define test's outcome as *pass* or *fail*.
-Both kinds of tests exist in Tilck.
+Both kinds of tests exist in usax.

 [PPM]: https://en.wikipedia.org/wiki/Netpbm#File_formats
 [pnm2text]: ../scripts/build_apps/pnm2text.c

 #### Running the interactive tests (advanced)
-Tilck's interactive tests require a special build configuration and extra packages in the toolchain.
+usax's interactive tests require a special build configuration and extra packages in the toolchain.
 Please check [building] before proceeding further.

 **Steps**